Personalization is the hottest trend in fashion these days. Brands like…

 Hats are a popular clothing item and are worn for almost every occasion to protect against the sun and wind.
 However, no matter how well you take care of your hat, accidents happen.
 Whether your hat gets crushed in your suitcase or your Aunt Bertha sits on it at your cousin’s wedding, know that this doesn’t mean the end.
 Whatever your hat endures, you can restore it to its original shape by following a few simple steps.

-Keep in mind, that materials like felt can be significantly damaged if you apply heat to them, like a hairdryer or iron.
+Keep in mind that materials like felt can be significantly damaged if you apply heat to them, like a hairdryer or iron.
 So before you reshape your hat, always make sure you know what your hat is made of and the proper way to clean and handle those materials.
+For example, it’s never a good idea to clean hats with a dishwasher.

 The following are ways to reshape your crumpled or flattened hat: